-Keep reading to see how this couple pulled off an effortless destination wedding with the help of Jesse Tombs of Alison Events (on the design and logistics) and Braedon Flynn of Braedon Photography (behind the lens!).
+Keep reading to see how this couple pulled off an effortless destination wedding with the help of Alison Events (on the design and logistics) and Braedon Flynn of Braedon Photography (behind the lens!).

 First and foremost on the couple's wedding agenda?
 Give their guests the best possible experience!
 To do this, David and Kristina organized fun local activities throughout the weekend.
 They also paid careful attention to their attendants' welcome bags.
 Each custom-weaved tote included a personalized note along with some of their favorite things, like a local cookbook and a few go-to snacks.

 Kristina admits she didn't exactly have an "aha" moment while dress shopping.
 In fact, she actually found "the one" after quite a few glasses of bubbly!
 "When I tried this particular dress on at Oscar de la Renta, it was the only dress that drew tears from the girls," says Kristina of her long-sleeved sheath gown with lace appliqués.
 "I bought it right there on the spot."

 To complement her low-back dress, the bride added an Oscar de la Renta chapel-length veil, her mother's diamond tennis bracelet, and diamond hoops from David's parents.
 She also accessorized with a customized "Mrs. T" clutch from Edie Parker and metallic Stuart Weitzman block heels.
 (Of course, David had a surprise planned on the big day: He had a bridesmaid steal Kristina's shoes so that he could write a sweet message on the sole while she got ready!)

 Meanwhile, David donned a Dior suit and Christian Louboutin brown oxford shoes.
 Kristina had two surprises for her groom: turtle-shaped cufflinks (after his nickname for her) and an engraved wedding band.